suizokukan/katal/README.md

 ####Then, modify the .ini file (myworkingdirectory/.katal/katal.ini) and choose a source :

-    Inside the .ini file, modify the following line :
+    Inside the .ini file, modify the following lines :

     [source]
     path : ~/src/

+    [target]
+    mode : copy   # 'copy', 'move' or 'nocopy'

+    ->  'copy'   : source files are copied into the target directory .
+    ->  'move'   : source files are moved into the target directory .
+    ->  'nocopy' : no source file is copied into the target directory (the target database being updated).

 ####Take a look at the files stored in the source directory :
     $ katal --infos